Vinetos/Xsinoi/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: 'Suggest an idea for this project.
+Ex: Maybe we should use an other color...'
 title: ''
 labels: ''
 assignees: ''